 - Do not use your chopsticks backward!
 This is considered bad table manners.

 - Don't even think of resting your chopsticks in a standing position while you are in Taiwan.
 This symbolizes incense sticks used in funerals.

 - It is considered bad table manners to chew on your chopsticks or put them in your mouth for a long time.

 - Chopsticks should always be placed on the stand provided!

 - Even if you just intend on stirring food, you need to use your chopsticks in their set of two's.
 They always need to be used together!

 - You should always put your food on a bowl or plate first.
 This means that food shouldn't be eaten directly using chopsticks from the serving tray.

 - Avoid resting your chopsticks in a V position.
 This is considered to be bad karma.

 - Stop deciding on what food to eat with chopsticks in your mouth!
-This is considered as really bad table manners in Japan.
+This is considered bad table manners in Japan.